openhab/openhabian/CONTRIBUTING.md

 *   Use two (2) spaces when indenting code.

-*   `local` declarations of variables should be used when possible.
-Always include declarations of variables at the beginning of functions.
-The only exception allowed is for short circuit returns to avoid unnecessary checks.
+*   use `local variable` declarations of variables wherever possible.
+    Always start a function with the declarations of variables.
+    The only exception you may have before that is 'short cut' checks that exit the function early if there's conditions in effect that prohibit to proceed with executing the function.
+*   use the short form `local variable=value` to define constants.

 *   When using colored output, always use the colors defined in `helpers.bash`.
     For example, `${COL_RED}`, additionally always be sure to reset to standard color at the end of your output statement by using `${COL_DEF}`.

 *   Never use absolute paths for binaries, always use the standard paths instead.
-For example, `/usr/bin/apt-get` vs. `apt-get`.
+For example, use `apt-get` instead of `/usr/bin/apt-get`.

-*   When a function is used across many files, include it in the `helpers.bash` file.
+*   When a function is used across multiple files, include it in the `helpers.bash` file.

 *   Functions should be named using underscores.
 For example, `new_function`, or